zentavr/linet.mikrotik/README.md

     * `-s`: Use SSL when do API call.
 The Certificate verification is disabled.
     * `-P PLUGINS`: the directory with the plugins to use related to the directory where `zabbix.py` is located.

+Before importing any templates you need to import Value Maps (Administration - General - Value Maps):
+* **ciscoBgpPeerState** can be found [here][ciscoBgpPeerState value maps]
+* **Mikrotik BGP Administrative Status** can be found [here][Mikrotik BGP Administrative Status value maps]

+The next templates are available:
+* **Template Mikrotik API Poke** - defines 2 items which Zabbix server pokes to (user parameters defined in zabbix_agent config).
+While it happens, the execution of `zabbix.py` happens - it pokes for values using Mikrotik API and forwarding the results through `zabbix_sender` happens.

+  The [template][Template Mikrotik API Poke] should be attached to the host where zabbix_sender and Python is installed.
+  Also, the macroses should be defined (see above).

+* **Template Mikrotik BGPv4** - is being used for BGP Peers Monitoring.
+It discovers for the peers using low level discovery, assigns items and triggers for the peer and also builds a couple of charts.

+  The [template][Template Mikrotik BGPv4] should be attached to the Mikrotik node.
+  Very likely, you need to edit an every single item and define/redefine `Allowed Hosts` value.
+The default is `127.0.0.1`.
+This option tells Zabbix from which hosts it will accept the values for *Zabbix Trapper* items.

+* **Template Mikrotik Radius Counters** - is being used for RADIUS Client counters monitoring.
+It discovers the servers defined in Mikrotik's settings and adds items and charts to them.
+It monitors RADIUS Incoming CoA counters as well.

+  The [template][Template Mikrotik Radius Counters] should be attached to the Mikrotik node.
+Very likely, you need to edit an every single item and define/redefine `Allowed Hosts` value.
+  The default is `127.0.0.1`.
+This option tells Zabbix from which hosts it will accept the values for *Zabbix Trapper* items.

 ### Installation on Zabbix Server

 The code uses Python 2.
 All the dependencies are listed in [requirements.txt](requirements.txt) file.